Extensions & Integrations

 });

-Open the Document Versions management
+Open the Document Versions manager

 The module doesn't need any additional configuration.
 The document versions will be created automatically after every document publishing operation - create or update.
 The dedicated management area can be accessed via the document context menu labeled "Document Versions" - it is presented together with the core menu actions "Edit", "Duplicate...", "Localize...", etc.